Numbur

 Numbur is a glaciated mountain located in the Rolwaling Himal mountain range of Nepal.
 The 6958 m high Numbur is located at 43 km southwest of Mount Everest, on the border of the Janakpur and Sagarmatha zones.
+One of its eastern neighbours is mount Karyolung.

 Climbing history

-The Numbur was first climbed on May 29, 1963 by Hiroshi Matsuo and Mingma Tserin, participants of a Japanese expedition, from the south face.
+The Numbur was first climbed on May 29, 1963, by Hiroshi Matsuo and Mingma Tserin, participants of a Japanese expedition, from the south face.

 In October 1981 a French expedition succeeded in the alleged first ascent of Numbur from the southwest ridge.
 Jean-Pierre Henry, Christian Rathat and Mingma Sherpa reached the summit on October 14, Eric Laroche, Jean-François Le Quang and Philippe Veyrac followed on October 17.